The Matrix Reloaded: Box office

 The Matrix Reloaded earned an estimated $5 million during Wednesday night previews in the United States and Canada.
 It grossed $37.5 million on its Thursday opening day from 3,603 theaters, which was the second-highest opening day after Spider-Mans $39.4 million.
 The film earned $91.7 million during its opening weekend and $134.3 million in its first four days, including the previews.
 This made it not only the second-highest opening weekend of all time, but also the biggest opening weekend for any Warner Bros. film, beating Harry Potter and the Sorcerer's Stone.
 For six years, the film would hold the record for having the largest number of screenings for an R-rated film until the opening of Watchmen in March 2009.
 The Matrix Reloaded also surpassed Star Wars: Episode II – Attack of the Clones to have the highest Thursday opening.
 It would hold this record for two years until it was taken by Star Wars: Episode III – Revenge of the Sith in 2005.
-Additionally, the film had the highest opening weekend for an R-rated film, overturning the previous record held by Hannibal.
+Additionally, the film had the highest opening weekend for an R-rated film, breaking the previous record held by Hannibal.
 With a total gross of $146.9 million, The Matrix Reloaded held the record for having the biggest six-day opening until 2004, when it was surpassed by Spider-Man 2.

 In its second weekend, it would be overtaken by Bruce Almighty, earning a 4-day Memorial Day weekend gross of $45.6 million.
 Then, The Matrix Reloaded collected $15.6 million for its third weekend, ranking fourth behind the latter film, Finding Nemo and The Italian Job.
 The opening weekend represented roughly 60% of that weekend's box-office tally, but some box-office prognosticators noted it fell short of lofty expectations set by some in the industry.
 Overall, the film would maintain the highest May opening weekend for Warner Bros. until it was beaten by Godzilla a decade later in 2014.
 The Matrix Reloaded and Finding Nemo both teamed up with Bruce Almighty, X2 and Pirates of the Caribbean: The Curse of the Black Pearl to become the first five films to make $200 million at the box office in a single summer season.
 This was also the fourth R-rated film to cross that mark, just after Beverly Hills Cop, Terminator 2: Judgment Day and Saving Private Ryan.
 It would remain as the year's top-grossing film until Finding Nemo overtook it in July.